Andy Soucek: GP2 Series

-However, he returned to race in the series after one round of the championship as a replacement for the injured Christian Bakkerud in the Super Nova team.
+However, Soucek returned to race in the series after one round of the championship as a replacement for the injured Christian Bakkerud in the Super Nova team.
 After two races with Super Nova, Soucek then returned to the DPR team where he replaced Giacomo Ricci, himself substituting for the injured Michael Herck. and scoring his first championship point.
 Following his stint with DPR, Soucek returned once more to Super Nova as a permanent replacement for Bakkerud.
 He achieved one podium (at Hungaroring) and several more point finishes and ended the season tied with Roldán Rodríguez as best Spaniard.

 Superleague Formula and Formula Two

-Andy Soucek also represented the Brazilian side Corinthians (managed by EuroInternational group) in the 1st race of the 2008 Superleague Formula season, as Corinthians main driver Antônio Pizzonia was unable to participate, because of his schedule in Stock Car Brasil.
+Soucek also represented the Brazilian side Corinthians (managed by EuroInternational group) in the first race of the 2008 Superleague Formula season, as Corinthians main driver Antônio Pizzonia was unable to participate, because of his schedule in Stock Car Brasil.

 Soucek testing the Superleague Formula prototype car at Donington Park in 2008.

 From the second race on, Soucek signed for Atlético Madrid to drive their car for the remainder of the 2008 Superleague Formula season.

 In 2009, Soucek raced in the newly revived FIA Formula Two Championship, driving car number 22.
 Soucek clinched the title with three races to spare.
 As part of his prize for winning the championship, he tested for the Williams Formula One team on 1 December, setting the fastest time of the day.